evkx/evkx.github.io/content/technology/seats/_index.md

     <figcaption><h4>Mercedes EQS front-seats</h4></figcaption>
 </figur>

-In this comprehensive article, we will delve into the world of car seats, exploring the different types of seats, their adjustments and features, and the various seat upholstery available.
+This comprehensive article will delve into car seats, exploring the different types, their adjustments and features, and the available seat upholstery.
 Whether you’re a car enthusiast or a concerned parent, this article will equip you with the knowledge to make informed decisions about car seats and enhance your driving experience.
 So, let’s buckle up and dive into the world of car seats!

 We have split the article into three parts.